Construction Risk Management

 People in the industry generally agree on four common types, or portions, of construction risk management.
 Sometimes, different collaborators will work on the various pieces before a team comes together to create a comprehensive construction risk management plan that includes elements of all of them.

 1. Identification.
-Construction risk management generally begins with identifying, or anticipating, risks that are likely to occur on the job.
+Construction risk management generally begins with identifying, or anticipating, safety risks that are likely to occur on the job.
 This could mean anything from financial concerns to safety hazards to weather conditions and more.
+Addressing a safety risk before it happens is key.

 2. Assessment.
 Upon being identified, risks must be assessed to ascertain their likelihood of occurring, as well as who, what, and how they would affect the project and its timeline.
 It is important to estimate the severity of each potential risk to prioritize them.